encoredev/encore/docs/how-to/self-host.md

 Encore supports building Docker images directly from the CLI, which can then be self-hosted on your own infrastructure of choice.

-This can be a good choice for when Encore's cloud platform isn't a good fit for your use case, or if you want to [migrate away](/docs/how-to/migrate-away).
+This can be a good choice if Encore's cloud platform isn't a good fit for your use case, or if you want to [migrate away](/docs/how-to/migrate-away).

 ## Building your own Docker image